devtron-labs/devtron/docs/user-guide/global-configurations/deployment-window.md

 ## Introduction [![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/elements/EnterpriseTag.svg)](https://devtron.ai/pricing)

-Unplanned or unwanted deployments of applications can affect the services of an organization.
-Consequently, its business impact will be severe if such disruptions occur during peak hours or critical periods (say festive season).
+Unplanned or last minute deployments of applications can affect the services of an organization.
+Consequently, its business impact will be severe if such disruptions occur during peak hours or critical periods (say festive season or no deployment on Fridays).

 Therefore, Devtron comes with a feature called 'Deployment Window' that allows you to define specific timeframes during which application deployments are either blocked or allowed in specific environments.